-It’s no secret that almost all aspects of real estate value are tied to location – people will always be willing to pay more for property that is in desirable areas.
-This is as true for “micro” location as it is for “macro”.
 If your extra large lot is sitting on a very busy street, most buyers are going to have an adverse reaction to the size.
 Many buyers will actually pay less for that kind of condition.
 On the other hand, if you are on a small, very quite street or out in the country a buyer is more likely to offer more for that added space.

 New Construction Premiums:

 Most builders will charge a great deal more for larger lots, but in the long run, the resale market might not want to pay that same premium.
 If you paid $100,000 for a substantial lot, you think the future buyer would be willing to pay the same.
 Unfortunately, that’s not the case and the market may not be willing to do so a few years down the road.